january3/screendrawer/README.md

  * package `sd` contains most of the code - classes, utils etc.
  * The file `sd_devel.py` is a single file that imports the `sd` package and runs the main loop.
 It is used for development.
- * the file `make.py` compiles the package into a single script called `sd.py`
+ * the Python script `make.py` compiles the package into a single script called `sd.py`